HannyOM/myRAG/README.md

 You should have installed:

-- Python (Here, Python 3.9.0 was used).
+- Python 3.13.2
-- Any code editor (Here, Visual Studio Code was used).
+- Visual Studio Code
 - Ollama (for utilizing a language model).
-- Any language model efficient for your pc (Here, LLama3.2 was used).
+- Llama 3.2 model
+- nomic-embed-text model (for embedding).

+  Note: For any installation you do not know yet, please check YouTube for a video tutorial on how to install it.

 # PROCESS: